microbit-foundation/python-editor-v3/README.md

 Add strings to `lang/en.json` and run `npm run i18n:compile` to update the strings used by the app.

-There is a French translation of the main user interface text and the "Explore" tab content.
+There is a French translation of the main user interface text and the "Reference" tab content.
 The API tab and code error messages shown in the editor are not currently translated.

 ## License